dmbarbour/glas/docs/GlasDesign.md

 ### Stowage

-I use the word 'stowage' to describe the use of content-addressed storage to serialize larger-than-memory data to disk or the network, then loading it back into local memory as needed.
-Stowage serves as an alternative to virtual memory paging.
-Stowage indirectly supports compression, memoization, and content distribution.
+I use the word 'stowage' to describe systematic use of content-addressed storage to hibernate volumes of larger-than-memory data to disk or network.
+Stowage is the immutable variation on virtual memory paging.
+There are benefits for persistence, memoization, and communication of very large values.

-The [Glas Object](GlasObject.md) representation is designed for use with stowage.
-However, my vision is that stowage should mostly be implicit within glas systems.
-Program annotations can guide stowage without observing it.
-An application effects API can provide access to a persistent database and data channels that abstract over serialization, integrating stowage.
+In context of glas systems, stowage will be semi-transparent: invisible to pure functions and *most* effects, yet guided by annotations and accessible to top-level effects as needed (data channels over TCP, persistent key-value database, runtime reflection).
+[Glas Object](GlasObject.md) is intended to be the main binary representation for stowed data.

 ### Memoization

 Purely functional subprograms in glas can be annotated for memoization.
 This can be implemented by storing a lookup table mapping inputs to outputs.
-This lookup table can be persistent to support reuse across builds, and integrate with stowage.
+This lookup table can be persistent to support reuse across builds.

-Glas systems assume memoization as a solution to many performance issues that would otherwise require explicit state.
-Without memoization, the potential scale of glas systems would be severely constrained.
+In combination with stowage, it is possible to incrementally process large data by memoizing recursive computations.
+This includes indexing of data, insofar as indexing can be expressed in terms of merging the indices of each component.
+Lists require special attention for stable chunking but it is possible to align memoization with the underlying finger-tree if we annotate a reducing function as associative (this annotation would be subject to proof or random testing).

+Indexing large data via memoization and stowage is an underlying assumption for my vision of glas systems.
+Without this, we would rely entirely on stateful indices, which are locally efficient but error prone and difficult to share, compose, extend, or update at runtime.

 ### Content Distribution